emmacunningham/ga_sample_lesson/fewd_slides/Week_01_Basics/02_css_basics/slides.md

 ##Color
 ###Color Keywords

 These are used less frequently, but are handy for basic colors like `black` and `white`.
-There are several

 See [here](http://msdn.microsoft.com/en-us/library/ie/aa358802.aspx) for more